macpczone/noise-suppression-for-voice/external/FST/docs/REVERSE_ENGINEERING.md

 The number `-559038737` has a (little endian) hex representation of 0xDEADBEEF and is a typical magic number.

-We should also havea look at the bytes @10-18, which - so far - made most sense when decoded as double.
+We should also have a look at the bytes @10-18, which - so far - made most sense when decoded as double.
 Because the numbers are so high (*1.48147e+14*) we divide them by 10^9.

 This results in the display of a number (e.g. `152197`) that increments by 1 every second.